We may earn commissions on purchases. (Info)

 By default, most VPNs, including CyberGhost, randomly assign dynamic IP addresses when you connect to a server.
 Because these addresses are shared across VPNs, multiple users access the internet with the same IP address from different locations.
 This has a privacy advantage—it significantly reduces the chances of online activity being traced back to an individual internet user.

-On the other hand, static or dedicated IP addresses belong exclusively to one user.
+On the other hand, static or dedicated IP addresses are assigned exclusively to a single user.
 They are less likely to be blacklisted by streaming platforms and websites.
-A dedicated IP address is also better at bypassing CAPTCHAs and will process online payments more easily.
-In addition, it removes the chances of another user’s illegal activities being traced back to you.
-It is an important feature for businesses and website owners.
+A dedicated IP address is also more effective at bypassing CAPTCHAs and facilitates online payments more easily.
+Additionally, it eliminates the risk of another user’s illegal activities being traced back to you.
+It is an essential feature for businesses and website owners.

 CyberGhost offers an innovative “token-based dedicated IP.”
 This adds an extra layer of security and privacy, as not even the provider knows the dedicated IP address assigned to you.
 If you run a website or own a business in or around the UK, US, Germany, France, or Canada, you may want to opt for this offer.
-As with other services, this is a paid feature.
+However, like similar services, it requires an additional subscription.

 I will discuss other optimized servers available on CyberGhost as the review continues.